saikaryekar/saikaryekar/README.md

 📫 Let's connect on [LinkedIn](https://www.linkedin.com/in/sai-karyekar).

 📫 Take a look at my [Resume](https://drive.google.com/drive/folders/1U5225p4KZ1pq9C0walCbN8zq-km582A3?usp=drive_link)

-📫 Explore some of the interactive dashboards I've created on my [Portfolio](https://linktr.ee/sai.karyekar)

 Looking forward to discussing ideas, collaborating on projects, or simply chatting about tech and innovation! 😊